 “Haita maya (I love you very much),” says the Indian man when winning the love of an Indian woman.
 “Ai macai pupura (days come and go),” she would answer.

-Unusual circumstances exist in life, tremendous surprises; for me one of them was the encounter with that very bard whom I had known before in the city of Bacata.
+There are unusual circumstances in life, tremendous surprises; for me one of them was the encounter with that very bard whom I had known before in the city of Bacata.

 All of my efforts to get him away from the vice were useless.
 Every day he went from bad to worse.